pixelatedbrian/beautiful-jekyll/_posts/2018-04-15-Toxic-Comments-EDA-Retrospective.md

 ###### Distribution of Questioning in Comments: _26% of regular comments have a question mark and 26% of toxic comments have question marks.
 Overlaying the two plots with the same scale there is a slight right shift of toxic comments but the effect is not pronounced._

 ### "Dots"
-Do toxic comments have more or less `.` or `...` than normal comments, typically?
+Do toxic comments have more or less "." or "..." than normal comments, typically?
 A logical if mundane progression of the statistical punctuation line of thought.

 <p align="center">
 <img src="/img/dot_stack.png" width="1200" align="middle">
 </p>

-###### Distribution of Periods in Comments: _13% of normal comments have no `.` but 29% of toxic comments have no `.`.
+###### Distribution of Periods in Comments: _13% of normal comments have no "." but 29% of toxic comments have no "."
 This alone is probably a relatively useful piece of information for a model, which it potentially wouldn't normally have.
-The toxic comments are again somewhat right shifted so if a toxic comment DOES have `.`s it tends to have more of them.
+The toxic comments are again somewhat right shifted so if a toxic comment DOES have "."s it tends to have more of them.
 Anecdotally this might be because toxic comments seem to have shorter sentences.
 So it would be interesting to explore some kind of words per sentence feature in the future, although that would require a bit more cleverness to implement well, given the non-standard prose of the typical toxic comment._